dsainz3/gate-hub/docs/how-to/dev-container.md

 ## SSH Access to HAOS from the Container

 The container mounts your host `~/.ssh` directory read-only at `/home/vscode/.ssh`.
-A pre-build initialize command guarantees the directory exists on the Docker host with secure permissions (`mkdir -p ~/.ssh && chmod 700 ~/.ssh`) so the bind mount does not fail even on fresh Home Assistant OS installs.
+A pre-build initialize command guarantees the directory exists on the Docker host with secure permissions (`mkdir -p ~/.ssh && chmod 700 ~/.ssh`) and prepares the workspace root so Docker can mount it.
 Networking runs in host mode so `homeassistant.local` resolves as it does on the host.

 ### Importing your VS Code SSH config